 We take consumers’ pain points into consideration while approaching a product review—including price, usability, functionality, and support— while also comparing it with competitors’ offerings.

-In this review, we tested Shopify on all the grounds, experienced what Shopify lacked and what we wanted more, noted the pros and cons, and concluded if it’s the right choice for you.
+To create this Shopify review, we tested Shopify on all the grounds, experienced what Shopify lacked and what we wanted more, noted the pros and cons, and concluded if it’s the right choice for you.

 What Is Shopify?

 Shopify is a SaaS eCommerce solution that provides everything you need to create a website.
 Rather than having to go through a whole different process of buying a host and domain to create a website, you can just go to the Shopify main website, create an account, and launch your Shopify store without much hustle.

 |Easy to setup interface||Limited customization compared to competitors|

 |Modern and responsive themes||High transaction fees on sales on other payment options|

 |An abundance of marketing features||Limited reporting options on the basic plan|

 |Over 100 payment options||Uploading product images is complicated|